Beth Van Duyne: 2020

 In the general election, Van Duyne faced the Democratic nominee, Candace Valenzuela, a former Carrollton-Farmers Branch school board member.
 Van Duyne opposed the Affordable Care Act, saying it "has done profound damage to the healthcare of Americans."
 During the campaign, she ran advertisements in which she said she would protect laws that require preexisting conditions to be covered by insurance.
-During the campaign, Valenzuela criticized Van Duyne for holding events where she did not wear a face mask and did not socially distance, in contradiction to public health guidance at the time.
-Van Duyne called Valenzuela a "coward" for not campaigning in person amid the pandemic.
-Van Duyne praised the Trump administration's handling of the pandemic.
+Valenzuela criticized Van Duyne for not wearing a face mask or socially distancing at campaign events, in contradiction to public health guidance at the time.
+Van Duyne called Valenzuela a "coward" for not campaigning in person during the pandemic, and praised the Trump administration's handling of the public health crisis.
 On criminal justice reform, Van Duyne stated her opposition to ending cash bail.
 The Atlantic has described Van Duyne as "the new face of Trumpism in Texas."

 On November 3, Van Duyne defeated Valenzuela, 48.8% to 47.5%, even as Democratic presidential nominee Joe Biden carried the district by 5 points.
 According to the Dallas Morning News, Van Duyne focused on public safety and the economy during the campaign.
 During the campaign, approximately $7.6 million was spent on advertisements against Van Duyne and $7.9 million on advertisements against Valenzuela.

+2022

+On November 8, Van Duyne defeated Democrat Jan McDowell, 59.75% to 40.25%.
+McDowell was previously the Democratic nominee for Texas's 24th congressional district in 2016 and 2018, losing both times to Kenny Marchant.

+The 24th was competitive in the previous two elections, but redistricting maps released by Republicans in 2021 made the district much safer for Van Duyne.
+It was pushed into whiter, wealthier and traditionally Republican areas near Dallas and Fort Worth, including the Park Cities.
+This made the district 20 points more Republican than its predecessor, and also drew her 2020 challenger's home out of the district.

+2024

+Van Duyne ran for a third term and defeated Democrat Sam Eppler in the general election, winning 60% of the vote.

 Tenure

 Van Duyne is one of 147 Republican lawmakers who voted to overturn results in the 2020 presidential election by objecting to Pennsylvania's electors on January 7, 2021.

-Van Duyne's district was competitive in the 2020 elections, but redistricting maps released by Republicans in 2021 shift the lean of her district to the right by nearly 20 points, making it non-competitive.
-The proposed maps would draw her 2020 challenger's home out of the district.
+Political positions

+Ukraine

+Van Duyne voted against H.R.
+7691, the Additional Ukraine Supplemental Appropriations Act, 2022, which would provide $40 billion in emergency aid to the Ukrainian government.

+Immigration

+Van Duyne sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

+2024 Republican primary

+Van Duyne was named as part of the 2024 Trump campaign's Texas leadership team in March.

+Fiscal Responsibility Act of 2023

+Van Duyne was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.